QUOTE from Dr Fung (emphasis mine):

 Therefore, removing this ectopic, visceral fat reverses type 2 diabetes long before any substantial reduction in overall fat mass becomes apparent.

-STRATEGY: Naturally empty the sugar bowl of my body by fasting; lose ectopic fat first.
+MY STRATEGY: Naturally empty the sugar bowl of my body by fasting; act deliberately to lose ectopic fat first.

 What gets my attention?